 Why Have My Teeth Suddenly Become So Sensitive?

-There are many reasons you might have sensitive teeth all of a sudden, but some of the most common are cavities, gum recession, cracked or chipped teeth and misaligned teeth.
+There are many reasons you might have sensitive teeth all of a sudden, but some of the most common are cavities, gum recession and gum disease, cracked or chipped teeth and misaligned teeth.

-Cavities: If you're wondering 'why are my teeth are so sensitive to cold?' a cavity may be to blame.
+If you're wondering 'why are my teeth are so sensitive to cold and cold foods?' a cavity may be to blame.
 Cavities are caused by bacteria that produce acid, eroding your tooth's enamel.
 This can cause tooth sensitivity because the acid creates tiny holes in the enamel, exposing the nerves inside your tooth.

-Gum Recession: Genetic predisposition and periodontal disease are common causes of gum recession.
-This condition can result in tooth sensitivity as the roots become exposed when the gum tissue pulls away from the teeth.
+Genetic predisposition and periodontal disease are common causes of gum recession.
+This condition can result in tooth sensitivity as the tooth root become exposed when the gum tissue pulls away from the teeth.

 What is the Treatment for Sensitive Teeth?

 If you have sensitive teeth, treatment will depend on the cause.
-If you’re experiencing persistent teeth sensitivity or pain, it is important to seek professional dental care.
+If you’re experiencing persistent teeth sensitivity or pain, it is important to seek help from a dental professional.
 Your dentist will examine your teeth to identify any underlying issues and provide the necessary treatment to alleviate your symptoms.

 For tooth sensitivity caused by normal wear and tear, you can: